peekbank/peekbank-website/README.md

 ## How to host Shiny Apps

 This site serves shiny apps that are hosted on a separate EC2 instance and displayed using an iframe.
 To manage the instance, use the LangCog's AWS Management Console.

-To set up a secure shiny server (without purchasing shiny server pro), we followed the steps outlined in this [post](https://www.r-bloggers.com/shiny-https-securing-shiny-open-source-with-ssl/).
+The instance is serving apps using Posit Connect.
+This set up parallels the set up for Wordbank, see the [wordbank-shiny README](https://github.com/langcog/wordbank-shiny?tab=readme-ov-file) for more documentation.

-The domain name -- peekbank-shiny.com -- was purchased via namecheap and configured to point at the public IP for the Peekbank-shiny EC2 instance following [these](https://u.osu.edu/walujo.1/2016/07/07/associate-namecheap-domain-to-amazon-ec2-instance/) steps.

-To connect to the shiny server via https, an SSL certificate was generated using [CertBot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache) and linked to the domain peekbank-shiny.com
+The domain name -- peekbank-connect.com -- was purchased via namecheap and configured to point at the elastic IP for the peekbank-shiny EC2 instance.
+To connect to the shiny server via https, an SSL certificate was created and configured using [these steps](https://paper.dropbox.com/doc/shiny-ssl-setup--Cms3_JB6wUC_pIc0OBdgnUzaAg-Nnin7iBJip0yHQ8G31hCN).